 Eileen gave him a chance to work on a part time, casual basis without a practicum, allowing him to jump into the Canadian workforce sooner than he expected.
-Soon, a full time position was his.
+Soon, he was offered a full time job.

 “I had no doubt he was the right person for the job,” stated Eileen.

 A quicker learner with a positive attitude, Gurdas fit right in with the team.
 “My colleagues accept me and support me very well,” he reported.
 “I feel like this is my family…. working here is wonderful.”
 Once concerned he’d have to start from scratch despite eight years of banking experience, he’s delighted to already be doing work on par with his responsibilities in India.